Zeta002/cours/anglais/laptop_presentation.md

 ## Question

-1. Why did you have choose this product ?
+1. Why did you choose this product ?

 2. How did you know all yout informations about this product ?